 I spent ten years writing about my past lives and finding events from my current life to show the continuing patterns.
-Interweaving my past lives with my current life result in Everyone is Everything: Getting Naked Before the World to Prove It!
+Interweaving my past lives with my current life resulted in Everyone is Everything: Getting Naked Before the World to Prove It!

 The painting used as the cover of the book was painted by Terry Chacon on wood in twenty minutes at a Life Drawing class.
 I loved the painting and used it, with her permission, as the cover of my book.
 The painting now hangs on a wall in my living room.